Al Taib - 2125 Guy Street

 © Two Food Photographers - Alison Slattery

-The quintessential Parisian-style bistro.
-Open until 3 a.m. daily, and 2 a.m. on Sundays, L’Express is a popular dining destination for locals at any hour.
+The quintessential Parisian-style French bistro.
+Opened until 3 a.m. daily, and 2 a.m. on Sundays, L’Express is a popular dining destination for locals at any hour.
 With dishes like their famous bone marrow starter to calf liver with tarragon, their take on classic French dishes will leave you wanting more.

 © Restaurant Leméac

-Restaurant Leméac is another great bistro that will satiate your stomachs with French classics and a wine list to match.
+Leméac is another great bistro that will satiate your stomach with French classics and a wine list to match.
 This spot is a popular dining destination any time of day… especially after 10 p.m.!
-Leméac has a late-night menu that features a choice of appetizer and entrée for only $27.
+Leméac has a late-night menu that features a choice of appetizer and entrée for only $25.
 Open daily until midnight.